2022 Peel Region municipal elections: Caledon

 Caledon saw 34 people register for municipal office or as school trustee.
-Six of the nine incumbents are registered as candidates, with Jennifer Innis and Annette Groves going head-to-head for Mayor.
-As such, only five incumbents can be re-elected, guaranteeing at least four new councillors.
+Six of the nine incumbents were registered as candidates, with Jennifer Innis and Annette Groves going head-to-head for Mayor.
+As such, only five incumbents were able to be re-elected, guaranteeing at least four new councillors.

-The election sees the composition of Caledon council changed, with its four Regional councillors reduce to two, and area councillors increased to six.
+The election saw the composition of Caledon council changed, with its four Regional councillors reduced to two, and area councillors increased to six.

 In the 2018 election, 32.8% of registered electors in Caledon voted.

 Mayor

-Regional council incumbents Jennifer Innis and Annette Groves are running for the position, made empty by the retirement of Allan Thompson.
+Regional council incumbents Jennifer Innis and Annette Groves ran for the position, made empty by the retirement of Allan Thompson.

-Both candidates replied to a survey from Caledon Enterprise.
-Both attended a debate held by the Caledon Chamber of Commerce.
-Both candidates appeared on a Rogers tv candidate message program.